 Lack of knowledge from Pen Testers means Scanners Report a lot of False Positives

 When the penetration tester has to manually verify the scanner findings, the results of the test are as good as the tester's knowledge and not on the capabilities of the web application security scanner, which is typically backed by years of professional research.
 As we have already seen, since penetration testers do not trust web application security scanners they verify every reported web vulnerability the web scanner detects.

 If the user using the web security scanner is unable to exploit a particular web application vulnerability due to lack of knowledge or experience, such vulnerability is considered as false positive and will never be fixed.

 Web Application Security Scanner vs Penetration Tester

-First it is important to point out that web application security scanners are never going to replace professional penetration testers, but penetration testers will never be as efficient as automated scanners.
-In a website penetration test both software and humans are required.
-Though automation and modern technology are allowing us to automate much more, thus penetration tests require much less human intervention.
+First, it is important to point out that web application security scanners are never going to replace professional penetration testers, but penetration testers will never be as efficient as automated scanners.
+In a website penetration test, both software and humans are required.
+Through automation and modern technology are allowing us to automate much more, thus penetration tests require much less human intervention.

 Proof-Based Scanning Technology

 The most productive and cost effective web application security solution is a web application security scanner with Proof-Based Scanning technology; the scanner can automatically verify its findings by exploiting the identified vulnerabilities and present the user with a proof of exploitation.
 The benefits of having such a scanner are multifold; security tests will consume much less time and your employees do not need to have years of hacking experience to verify the results.

 Netsparker is the first web application security scanner on the market that has such exploitation engine.
 Also, the exploitation is safe and read-only, so there is no chance of corrupting data or disrupting the website service because of it.
 With this type of heuristic and automated technology, businesses can easily reduce the costs of their web security program while improving the security posture of all their web assets.